CerebralSeed/rpsskynet/README.md

 If you are starting to train a model from scratch, be sure to play at least 200 games to initialize it's parameters.
 Then it should start performing better.

 This was developed for fun and can be used as a training tool for new ML learners.
+The only file in the repo is under 130 lines of code.